solo-io/supergloo/docs/content/reference/api/github.com.solo-io.gloo-mesh.api.networking.extensions.v1alpha1.networking_extensions.md

 <a name="extensions.networking.mesh.gloo.solo.io.NetworkingExtensions"></a>

 ### NetworkingExtensions
-NetworkingExtensions provides customizeable patches to Gloo Mesh-generated configuration.
+NetworkingExtensions provides customizable patches to Gloo Mesh-generated configuration.
 Gloo Mesh uses a NetworkingExtensions client to request optional patches from a pluggable NetworkingExtensions server.
 The server can return a set of patches which Gloo Mesh will apply before writing configuration to the cluster.

 | Method Name | Request Type | Response Type | Description |
 | ----------- | ------------ | ------------- | ------------|